Passengers will have seen our Signal Box standing proudly to the north of Platform 4.

 Consequently it quickly deteriorated, not helped by a spate of vandalism.
 The stairs rotted away.
 The windows were all boarded up.
 The brickwork started to shift.
 Structural timber decayed.
 The final straw was a burst water pipe inside that went undetected for over 6 months in 2011.
 All this taken together meant there was a real risk it would have to be demolished.

 In 2013 there was a remarkable turnaround.
 Greatly improved working relationships between C&PRRA, Chiltern Railways and Network Rail heralded a new era of cooperation.
 A safe walking route to the box was provided away from the express trains and the volunteers were allowed back in!
 Then finally in 2017, after nearly 25 years of negotiations, we were granted a 99 year lease on the box and the surrounding area of the branch line, and the all important Platform 4 area.

 After the last six years of hard work the volunteers working in the signal box have made good the brickwork, carried out urgent repairs to the roof and timberwork, and as you may have seen, repaired and unboarded the windows to allow a panoramic view across our branch and the main line.
 Most importantly, work inside the box means the Signal Box once more has a small set of working point and signal levers safely controlling train movements in and out of Platform 4 at Princes Risborough.
 (Active levers are between the yellow floor marks on the left in the picture below.)

 A small set of levers within the main lever frame is connected and working again.

-We are investigating ways to allow more regular access for visitors to Princes Risborough North Signal Box, but in the meantime we have two Open Days planned for Saturdays 4 July and 10 October 2020.
-The Open Day for 25 April has been cancelled.
+We are investigating ways to allow more regular access for visitors to Princes Risborough North Signal Box, but in the meantime we have an Open Day planned for Saturday 10 October 2020.
+The Open Days for 25 April and 4 July have been cancelled.

 Our Heritage diesel railcar passing directly under the box windows.